sxcdennis/basic-shell-scripting/Functions.md

-# Functions:
+# Functions

 Functions are a great way to reuse code.
-They are codes where you can call multiplies times within a script( or even other script files ).
+They are codes where you can call multiplies times within a script (or even other script files).

-# Video:
+# Video

 https://youtu.be/I1cthkuMS7s